anijitsao/the-datepicker-react/README.md

         onSelectedDate={onSelectedDateHandler}
     />
 ```
-In the *parent* component write one method to receive the selected date from the child component write one method
+In the *parent* component write one method to receive the selected date from the datepicker component
 ```javascript
 const onSelectedDateHandler = (date) => {
     console.log("date received", date)